 > targon's brace >

 Even if you haven't completed the 500g quest to gain wards for Remnant of the Aspect you can still upgrade it, for Nautilus the amount of health it gives is very useful along with the CDR.
-Since you will be running Magical Footwear you will get free boots which you can sit on until you complete Zeke's Convergence or if the game's tempo is speeding up you can purchase Boots of Mobility.
+Since you will be running Magical Footwear you will get free boots which you can sit on until you complete Zeke's Convergence or if the game's tempo is speeding up you can purchase Mobility Boots.
 The later you go into the match with free boots the more valuable the defensive boot options in Ninja Tabi & Mercury's Treads become.

 |If you recalled around level 4-5, and have enough gold for targon's brace + Refillable Potion, than you should consider the purchase.
 Refillable Potion gives you a lot of sustain in lane, and through out the Early to Mid game, and can be sold later in the game.|